-Payable to The City of New York: Payable to The City of New York on October 31, 2022 was \$4.4 billion, a net increase of \$302.0 million from FY 2021.
-Payable to the City is grouped into three categories for reporting purposes: (1) HPD grant programs such as HPD Section 661 Grant Funds, (2) loan participation agreements, and (3) other.
-The HPD Section 661 Grant Funds had an outstanding balance of \$3.8 billion, a net increase of \$300.5 million as a result of funds received during the fiscal year.
-Under the program, the City, acting through HPD, grants monies to the

-Corporation pursuant to Section 661 of the PHFL for making loans on its behalf to developments that are also financed by HDC.
+Payable to The City of New York: Payable to The City of New York on October 31, 2024, was \$6.9 billion, a net increase of \$1.6 billion from FY 2023.
+Payable to the City of New York is grouped into three categories for reporting purposes: (1) HPD grant programs such as HPD Section 661 Grant Funds, (2) loan participation agreements, and (3) other.
+The HPD Section 661 Grant Funds had an outstanding balance of \$6.3 billion, a net increase of \$1.6 billion as a result of funds received during the fiscal year.
+Under the program, the City, acting through HPD, grants monies to the Corporation pursuant to Section 661 of the PHFL for making loans on its behalf to developments that are also financed by HDC.
 Upon maturity of the Corporation's related senior loan, the subordinate loan made on behalf of the City is returned to the City.
+This liability is directly offset by the loan receivable balance in the program and the unadvanced grant funds held in investments.
 Loan participation agreements, including the Mitchell-Lama participation program, consist of a group of second mortgages originated by the City.
 HDC purchased a participating interest in the second mortgages.
-On October 31, 2022 the outstanding balance of the Mitchell Lama Restructuring Program ("MLRP") was \$455.3 million, a net decrease of \$5.7 million from partial repayments of loans in the portfolio.
-The last category, Other Payable to The City of New York, had a net increase of \$7.2 million.
-There was a decrease of \$7.2 million related to the Stuyvesant Town loan made by HAC on behalf of the City in December 2015, and a decrease of \$1.8 million of subsidy payments made on behalf of the City to one development.
-Additionally, the Corporation received \$16.8 million from HPD to make a loan on a joint project, as of October 31, 2022, HDC was still in possession of said funds.
-This payable is offset by corresponding mortgage loans and investments in the assets section on the balance sheet.
+On October 31, 2024, the outstanding balance of the Mitchell Lama Restructuring Program ("MLRP") was \$451.6 million, a net increase of \$0.6 million due to deferred interest accrued during the fiscal year.
+There were no repayments of loans.
+The last category, Other Payable to The City of New York, had a net decrease of \$5.1 million.
+This was primarily due to a decrease of \$7.2 million related to the Stuyvesant Town loan made by HAC on behalf of the City in December 2015, a decrease of \$2.2 million due to subsidy payments made on behalf of the City to one development, and a \$2.0 million decrease related to Capacity Accelerator Program payment.
+These decreases were offset by an increase of \$5.9 million related to various swap agreements between HPD and the Corporation.